ThijmenDam/BarTranslate/README.md

 * Configurable hotkeys to toggle the app.
 * Smart autofocus on the source text field when opening the app.
 * Configurable "Quick Translate" hotkey: instantly translates whatever's on your clipboard.
+* Dark mode setting (System, Light, or Dark) for the app and the translation pages.

 ### Planned

-* Dark mode for the translation pages.
 * Configurable hotkeys to select/swap languages.
 * Moveable BarTranslate panel that you can pin anywhere on your screen.